mistupv/cauder/README.md

     ./rebar3 reltool

-To run tests, type:

-    ./rebar3 do eunit, ct
+## Reviewing

-To run dialyzer, type:
+To run a success typing analysis, type:

     ./rebar3 dialyzer

+To run a cross-reference analysis, type:

+    ./rebar3 xref

+To run the code formatter, type:

+    ./rebar3 fmt

+To run the style reviewer, type:

+    ./rebar3 lint

+To run the unit tests, type:

+    ./rebar3 eunit

+To run the common tests, type:

+    ./rebar3 ct

 To clean-up the build files, type: